10 Reasons Why Everyone Should Travel India

 Indian Himalayas are home to plenty of high altitude lakes, out of which many are still undiscovered.
 These high altitude turquoise blue water Lakes nestled between the snow covered mountain peaks looks completely ethereal and surreal in summers whereas remain completely frozen in winters.

-The Gurudongmar Lake in Sikkim, located at 5430 meters i.e. 17,800 feet is the highest lake in India.
+The Gurudongmar Lake in North Sikkim, located at 5430 meters i.e. 17,800 feet is the highest lake in India.
 Its changing colors with the daylight can leave anyone spellbound.
 The other high altitude lakes which one should check are – Pangong Tso, Tso Moriri, Tso Kar, and Suraj Tal in Jammu and Kashmir.
-Foreign Nationals need a special PAP (Protected Area Permit) and Indians need a
+Foreign Nationals need a special PAP (Protected Area Permit) and Indians need an

 Religious and Spiritual Tour to Temples & Monasteries